Assembly of the Drug Evaluation Committee for 2024 Patient and Public Involvement" - For Whom We Work

 PPI in the activities of the Clinical Evaluation Subcommittee

 Mr. Matsuzawa, Chairperson of the Committee, explained that the Clinical Evaluation Committee has established "Vision 2025" as its activity policy, and is working on it with the goal of promoting drug development together with patients, and explained the action plan and task force activities toward that goal.
-According to the results of a questionnaire survey of member companies of the Clinical Evaluation Subcommittee of the Pharmaceutical Evaluation Committee of the Pharmaceutical Manufacturers Association of Japan, data on the status of PPI efforts by each company over time showed that efforts are progressing, but are still insufficient.
-Specific actions include the use of DX (Digital Transformation) overseas, DCT (Decentralized Clinical Trial) for patient-oriented clinical trials, ICH (International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH), and the new topic E22 "General Guidelines for Patient Preference Trials.
+According to the results of a questionnaire survey of member companies of the Clinical Evaluation Subcommittee of the JPMA Drug Evaluation Committee, data on the status of PPI efforts by each company over time showed that efforts are progressing, but are not yet sufficient.
+Specific actions include the use of DX (Digital Transformation) overseas, DCT (Decentralized Clinical Trial) for patient-oriented clinical trials, ICH (International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (The International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use), and the new topic E22 "General Guidelines for Patient Preference Trials".

 Finally, he declared that we will continue our activities with PPI in mind in order to deliver innovative and highly useful medicines to patients, healthcare professionals, and people around the world more quickly.

-Makoto Miyazaki, Chairman, Pharmacovigilance Subcommittee, Drug Evaluation Committee
+Makoto Miyazaki, Chairperson, Pharmacovigilance Subcommittee, Drug Evaluation Committee

 Section Chair Miyazaki began the session by introducing the activities of writing textbooks for students and medical professionals as part of efforts to raise awareness of pharmacovigilance activities.
 Next, after explaining the status of preparation of the Risk Management Plan (RMP) for pharmaceuticals, the question was raised as to whether the information provided to patients is sufficient only by providing information as stipulated by regulations.
-The results of the analysis of how patients, physicians, and pharmacists obtain safety information and the gap between patient needs and the actual explanations given by physicians and pharmacists were also presented, He also mentioned the need to review whether the medium (digital or paper) is appropriate and whether the information is provided in a way that is appropriate for IT literacy and disease.
+The results of the analysis of how patients, physicians, and pharmacists obtain safety information and the gap between patients' needs and the actual explanations by physicians and pharmacists were also presented, He also mentioned the need to review whether the medium (digital or paper) is appropriate and whether the information provided is in line with IT literacy and disease.

 Initiatives of the Medical Affairs Subcommittee

 Mr. Aoyama, Chairperson of the committee, introduced the overall activities of the Medical Affairs Committee and its initiatives on Patient Centricity.
-According to a questionnaire survey of member companies of the Medical Affairs Subcommittee of the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), many pharmaceutical companies are engaged in Patient Centricity activities, but some issues such as lack of experience in implementation and lack of internal rules have been highlighted.
-In response to this, the Medical Affairs Committee has compiled a collection of case studies on "points to note when the medical affairs department conducts disease awareness activities targeting patients.
+According to a questionnaire survey of member companies of the JPMA Drug Evaluation Committee's Medical Affairs Subcommittee, while many pharmaceutical companies are engaged in Patient Centricity activities, some issues such as lack of experience in implementation and lack of internal rules have been highlighted.
+In response to this, the Medical Affairs Committee has compiled a collection of case studies on "points to note when medical affairs departments conduct disease awareness activities targeting patients" and other issues.

 The results of interviews with patient groups also suggested the importance of continuity in information dissemination and the creation of materials that reflect the voices of patients.
 He also presented the activities of the task force that is studying disease awareness activities targeting patients and others.